I haven’t been ill in a very long time.

 It’s funny.
 You read a lot about how eating whole, organic, mostly plant-based foods do all these crazy awesome things to your body, but I think it’s difficult for us to really grasp it until we’ve experienced first-hand what it can all do.
 I’m finally “getting” what Victoria Boutenko means when she’s praising green smoothies in her book.
 I’ve always been a big advocate of them, but more on the basis of what research has taught us rather than my own experience that these foods have radically changed my body etc. I’m excited to finally really see it!

 Another thing that I think is important when you are looking to get healthier is to begin by adding rather than removing.
-If there’s one thing you do this week, it’s to eat an extra couple servings of leafy greens, rather than cutting out your favourite junk food.
-Gradual changes are very important, and by depriving yourself of favourite treats, you can do some damage to your emotional health.
-Work first on adding the good stuff, and then focus more on decreasing (and perhaps eliminating!) the junky stuff.
+If there’s one thing you do this week, it’s to eat an extra couple servings of leafy greens, rather than cutting out your favorite junk food.
+Gradual changes are very important, and by depriving yourself of favorite treats, you can do some damage to your emotional health.
+Work first on adding the good stuff (like green smoothies for wellness and an energy boost), and then focus more on decreasing (and perhaps eliminating!) the junky stuff.